-Kulchynska has been a leading member of the Bolshoi Theatre in Moscow since 2014, when she made her debut as Marfa in the new production of Rimsy-Korsakov’s The Tsar’s Bride.
-Last season, she appeared at the Bolshoi as Corinna in Rossini’s Il Viaggo a Reims and Susanna in Le Nozze di Figaro.
-Subsequent engagements for the 2016/17 season included her return to the Zürich Opera for three roles: Giulietta, and her first performances of Adina in L’elisir d’amore and Zerlina in Don Giovanni.
-Other recent performances include Kulchynska’s revival of Giulietta in I Capuleti e i Montecchi at Zürich Opera and her debut at the Gran Teatre del Liceu as Musetta.
+Kulchynska became a leading member of the Bolshoi Theatre in Moscow in 2014, when she made her debut as Marfa in the new production of Rimsy-Korsakov’s The Tsar’s Bride.
+In the 2016/17 season, she appeared at the Bolshoi as Corinna in Rossini’s Il Viaggo a Reims and Susanna in Le Nozze di Figaro.
+Subsequent engagements included her return to the Zürich Opera for three roles: Giulietta, and her first performances of Adina in L’elisir d’amore and Zerlina in Don Giovanni.
+Other recent performances included Kulchynska’s revival of Giulietta in I Capuleti e i Montecchi at Zürich Opera and her debut at the Gran Teatre del Liceu as Musetta.

 Olga Kulchynska studied music theory at the Kiev Glier State College of Music, and at the age of 19 she began her vocal studies at the Tchaikovsky Kiev National Music Academy of Ukraine with Maria Stefiuk.
 In addition to her First Prize win at the Viñas Competition, Kulchynska has won many prestigious vocal competitions, including Grand Prix at the 2011 Grigory Alchevsky International Singing Competition in Kharkov, Third Prize at Plácido Domingo’s 2016 Operalia Competition, Third Prize in the 2012 Bul-Bul International Vocal Competition, and First Prize in the 2012 Mykola Lysenko International Music Competition in Kiev.
 She was also a semi-finalist in the 2012 International Hans Gabor Belvedere Singing Competition in Vienna.